Ceasar/Encyclopedia/src/reicher_1969.rst

 :Abstract:
     In this study, researchers investigate whether early perceptual recognition occurs in serial or parallel.
-Up to 1969, evidence for both had been equivocal.
 The researchers investigated the question by flashing one or two of either letters, words, or non-words before subjects and then asking them to identify which letter was at a particular location between two alternatives.
 Subjects performed best on single words, which suggests that early perceptual recognition happens in parallel, but higher level processing happens in serial.

 .. contents::